JoyHak/QuickSwitch/README.md

     - Can be installed using the script: `C:\Program Files\AutoHotkey\UX\install-Ahk2Exe.ahk`</br>
     *Directory depends on your autohotkey installation and can be found automatically.
 See below.*</br></br>

 > Autohotkey v1.1.37.02 is an **outdated version.** If you want to start learning this language, learn `v2.0.19+`.
-QuickSwitch needs to be updated from `v1` to `v2` !   </br></br>
+QuickSwitch needs to be updated from `v1` to `v2`!

-These dependencies are optional and can be disabled:
-- `WinRAR` archiver to create SFX and ZIP: https://www.rarlab.com/download.htm </br>
-- `Resource Hacker` to change SFX version and description: https://www.angusj.com/resourcehacker
+Optional `7zG.exe` to create an archives with the required files: https://7-zip.org

 </details>